HMS Niger (1892): Early history

 In 1902 she had a major refit at the Palmers Shipbuilding Company, where she was fitted with new and larger engines, and with Reed water tube boilers.
-On her completion she relieved as tender to Vernon.
+On her completion in February 1903 she was placed in the A division of the Medway Fleet reserve, before she relieved as tender to Vernon, taking the crew of the former ship, under the command of Lieutenant Robert Warren Johnson.